 Municipal General Stormwater Permit

 The Clean Water Act is the primary environmental law that protects our communities and waterways against all types of water pollution, including stormwater pollution from various sources.
-The Washington Department of Ecology implements and enforces the Clean Water Act in the Puget Sound region.
-Ecology issues Clean Water Act stormwater Permits to municipalities throughout Puget Sound, and works with permittees to ensure compliance.
+The Washington Department of Ecology (Ecology) implements and enforces the Clean Water Act in the Puget Sound region.
+Ecology issues Clean Water Act stormwater Permits to municipalities throughout Puget Sound and works with Permittees to ensure compliance.
 Permittees must be held accountable to Permit requirements to control their stormwater pollution.

 All permittees must implement a Stormwater Management Program and take certain steps to protect their communities from stormwater pollution.
 Permittees must map their stormwater infrastructure, report known pollution issues to Ecology and fix those problems, engage in stormwater planning projects, perform education and outreach to communities about stormwater, and inspect businesses to stop illicit discharges to the storm sewer system.
 Special protections are required for water bodies that are polluted and have a pollution plan in place.
 Permittees are also required to use green infrastructure to treat and control stormwater pollution.

-When we learned that Ecology would not monitor or enforce the LID code update requirement, Soundkeeper and WEC created the Nature’s Scorecard: Low Impact Development Code Update Report to track and report on whether cities and counties were complying.
-This work was not funded by the government, but would ensure regulatory compliance with Clean Water Act requirements.
+When we learned that Ecology would not monitor or enforce the LID code update requirement, PSK and WEC created the Nature’s Scorecard: Low Impact Development Code Update Report to track and report on whether cities and counties were complying.
+This work was not funded by the government.
+It ensures regulatory compliance with Clean Water Act requirements.
 As a result of our work, many municipalities improved their code to require more green stormwater infrastructure.

 Phase I Permittees generally have stronger stormwater Permit requirements than Phase IIs.
 A key example is the Structural Stormwater Controls requirement for Phase I Permittees.
 In 1995, Ecology required Phase I’s to implement a Structural Stormwater Control program.
-In 2007, Ecology defined a list of 10 types of qualifying Structural Stormwater Controls.
-In 2019, Ecology established a minimum level of effort for Phase I’s regarding Structural Stormwater Controls.
+In 2007, Ecology defined a list of types of projects that qualify as Structural Stormwater Controls under the Phase I Permit.
+In 2019, Ecology established a minimum level of effort for Phase I’s by implementing a points system assigning point values to different Structural Stormwater Controls projects.
+Phase I’s were required to earn 300 points each permit cycle.
 To date, however, Phase II’s do not have any SSC requirements.